mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 "We'll be defenseless!"
 Shinna plead.

 But Melna was unaffable.
 "The living shall wield justice for the dead," she said solemnly.
-"There is no fate harsh enough for Ramne's crew."
+"There is no fate harsh enough for Ramne's crew.
+You're lucky to be leaving this place alive."

 "Wait!"
 Shinna yelled, "Ramne is here!
 I know his plan."